wificoin-project/copay-wificoin/INSTALL.md

 npm run postinstall
 npm start
 ```
-after run these steps, u will install copay-wificoin wallet
+after these steps,  copay-wificoin will work!

 if u encountered any problem, pls let me know by join our qq group: 424031785